simias/gb-rs/README.md

 * Maybe GameBoy Color support?

-The emulator is not optimized at all but thanks to the GB's measly 4Mhz system clock it should run at speed on any half-descent desktop CPU.
+The emulator is not optimized at all but thanks to the GB's measly 4Mhz system clock it should run at speed on any half-decent desktop CPU.
 Don't forget to build with ```cargo --release``` do enable the optimizations however.